friflo/Friflo.Json.Fliox/Json/Fliox.Hub/Client/README.md

 and execute database **commands**.

 Additional to using class instances as database clients it also defines a **database schema**.
-Therefore it can be assigned as a `DatabaseSchema` to an `EntityDatabase` instance for
+It can be assigned as a `DatabaseSchema` to an `EntityDatabase` instance for
 - **JSON Validation** of entities / records written to a container
 - **Code generation** of various programming languages.
   Built-In supported languages are: **Typescript**, **C#**, **Kotlin**, **JSON Schema** and **HTML**.
 - Support of generic database clients like the [**Hub Explorer**](../../../Json/Fliox.Hub.Explorer/)

 ``` csharp